-Palliative care is specialized medical care for people with serious illnesses.
-The type of care is focused on providing patients with relief from the symptoms, pain and stress of a serious illness – no matter the diagnosis.
+Palliative care is specialized medical care that is focused on providing patients with relief from the symptoms, pain and stress of a serious illness – no matter the diagnosis.

 The goal of palliative care is to improve quality of life for both the patient and their family.
 Palliative care is provided by a team of doctors, nurses and other specialists who work with a patient’s medical team to provide extra support for the patient and their family.
 Palliative care is appropriate for any age, as well as during any stage in a serious illness, and it can be provided together with curative treatment.